Blog

 • The name of the general contractor

-• A description of the services you provided to the project
+• A description of the labor, materials, or services furnished

-Valid service methods include personal delivery, registered mail, and certified mail.
+Permissible service methods include personal delivery, registered mail, or certified mail with return receipt (O.C.G.A. § 13-10-63).

 Ready for a demo?